Ex-Compton Mayor Found Guilty of Improper Use of City Money

 After the 1965 Watts riots, crime in Compton gained notoriety in the 1980s, when rap group N.W.A. documented the state of the city in its debut record “Straight Outta Compton.”
 Crime has since stabilized, spurred in large part by the Los Angeles Sheriff’s Department’s “Gifts for Guns” program that paid residents to turn in their firearms.

-An economic research firm recently dubbed Compton as an “entrepreneurial hot spot,” and ranks as LA County’s second-best city to start and grow a business.
+An economic research firm recently dubbed Compton as an “entrepreneurial hot spot,” and it ranks as LA County’s second-best city to start and grow a business.

-Bradley faces a lifetime bar from holding public office.
-Los Angeles County Superior Court Judge George Lomeli presided over the retrial.